We've heard it all

 Maybe he thought it meant a Mac virus had

 been found after all these years, who knows.
-Used to collecting
+Accustomed to installing

-bandaids for the hundreds of thousands of Windows viruses in the wild,
+bandaids for the millions of Windows viruses in the wild,

 he couldn't understand preemptive security updates.
 As they say,